BelleJohn/BCI_ALVI_challenge/tutorials/Data_Analysis_Note.md

    - Helps establish appropriate normalization parameters for comparing across subjects
    - Essential for creating standardized features for machine learning models

 Note: In experiments, I usually superimpose the signals obtained from the same subject, the same action, and the same electrode and use plots to show their maximum and minimum values.
 Sometimes abnormal signals are discovered and the data is removed.
-(Might do it in the code later)

-#### EMG Electrode Statistics Boxplots in EMG Signal Analysis can show:
+## EMG Electrode Statistics Boxplots in EMG Signal Analysis can show:

-## Distribution of Mean EMG Values (left plot):
+### Distribution of Mean EMG Values (left plot):

 1. **Consistent Baseline Activity**: The mean values across electrodes show relatively similar median levels, indicating a consistent baseline of muscle electrical activity detected by most electrodes.